Out & Equal

-Out & Equal Workplace Advocates (commonly known as "Out & Equal") is a United States lesbian, gay, bisexual and transgender (LGBT) workplace equality non-profit organization headquartered in Oakland, California.
+Out & Equal Workplace Advocates (commonly known as "Out & Equal") is a United States lesbian, gay, bisexual and transgender (LGBTQ) workplace equality non-profit organization headquartered in Oakland, California.

 Out & Equal describes its organizational vision as, "To achieve workplace equality for all regardless of sexual orientation, gender identity, expression, or characteristics."
 Out & Equal provides training and resources to LGBT employees and corporations alike through advocacy, training programs and events.
 It is led by Erin Uritus, an openly bi+ CEO.

 Out & Equal achieved 501(c)(3) status in 2004.

 Mission and vision

 Out & Equal is "the global convener, thought leader, and catalyst actively working to achieve workplaces of equality and belonging -- supporting LGBT+ employees and leaders who thrive in their careers and lives, and achieve greater impact on the world."

 Its vision is "Global workplaces where all people are equal, belong, and thrive."

 History

 Out & Equal's founder, Selisse Berry, was hired in December 1996 by the United Way of the Bay Area as director of the Building Bridges training program.
 The Building Bridges program developed partnerships with fellow LGBT organizations around the Bay Area.
 Berry ran the program and built coalitions as a single-person staff working out of the Pacific Center in Berkeley, California, and by September 1997 she moved into the United Way Bay Area (UWBA) offices in San Francisco.

 By 1998, three LGBT workplace organizations merged in an effort to effectively collaborate on their common mission of creating safe and affirming workplaces for LGBT individuals—called the Pride Collaborative.
 These organizations included Building Bridges, A Group of Groups (AGOG), and Progress.

 In 1999 The Pride Collaborative merged with COLLEAGUES, a national organization that sponsored the annual Out & Equal Conference aimed at human resource professionals and LGBT employees, to form Out & Equal Workplace Advocates, and the current organizational structure was born.
 That same year, Progress's Leadership Summit and COLLEAGUES' Out & Equal Conference combined resources to produce the annual Out & Equal Workplace Summit, one of the keystone programs of the organization.

 In January 2004, after years of being supported by the United Way of the Bay Area, Out & Equal Workplace Advocates became an independent 501(c)(3) organization.
 Until December 2019, Out & Equal was headquartered in the historic City Club building in San Francisco's Financial District, when it moved to Oakland.
 In 2015, Out & Equal opened a second office in Washington, DC, which it began to expand on its bi-coastal presence.

 In 2018, Founder and CEO Selisse Berry was succeeded by Erin Uritus, who served as an Out & Equal Board member from 2005-2007.
 Uritus presided over a comprehensive re-positioning of Out & Equal's strategic plan; new service delivery and sponsorship model; expansion and diversification of its major Summit event; launch of new services and programs like the digital Global Hub, Southern Forum; the expansion of global programs in India, China and Brazil; and the launch of a new organizational brand.